yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 19-AZ --- Replace all characters A and c from input to Z and e script 21-reverse ---reverses the user input script 22-users_and_homes --- is used to display users and their home directories sorted by users
+script 19-AZ --- Replace all characters A and c from input to Z and e script 21-reverse ---reverses the user input script 22-users_and_homes --- is used to display users and their home directories sorted by users script 100-empty_casks ---finds all empty files and directories